Hornbill-Docs/style-guide/style-guide/terminology-reference.md

 This terminology reference enhances clarity, uniformity, and professionalism across our documentation efforts.
 It serves as a definitive guide, directing our team to uniformly apply essential terms, phrases, and numerals, which may otherwise be subject to misunderstanding or inconsistent use.
 By aligning our language use, we improve the readability and uniformity of our documents and highlight our commitment to accurate and precise communication.
 The adoption of this reference aids in maintaining a consistent narrative throughout our documentation, thus increasing its accessibility and reliability for our audience.

-**Note:** For general spellings, definitions, etymologies, and rules about parts of speech, see *Merriam-Webster's Collegiate Dictionary* or visit [Merriam-Webster Online](https://www.merriam-webster.com/).
+**Tip:** For general spellings, definitions, etymologies, and rules about parts of speech, see *Merriam-Webster's Collegiate Dictionary* or visit [Merriam-Webster Online](https://www.merriam-webster.com/).
 These resources can provide authoritative guidance on the broader aspects of the English language, complementing the specific terminologies outlined in this reference.

 Each term within this reference is accessible as a hyperlink.
 To link to a term, right-click to copy its hyperlink address or click to capture the URL from your browser's address bar.